Harriss1989/rock-paper-scissor-/README.md

  * I referred to MDN Web Docs
  * I referred to w3schools to check HTML, CSS and JavaScript.
  * My mentor reffered me to this web page (https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0)
+ * I referred to stack overflow to see if my issues have been asked befor.

  ### Acknowledgments